codeandtheory/YComponentBrowser/README.md

  ```
 where the user needs to provide the following parameters:
 * The name of the category.
-* Model for the image to be displayed, which again includes:
+* Model for the image to be displayed
-     * The title for the image.
-     * The image to display.
-     * The detail label which is an optional parameter, allows a user to include additional details about the image if needed.
-     * The axis attribute which is an optional parameter with which a user can decide whether they want to display the title, details, and image to be displayed vertically or horizontally.

  ![mediaIcon](https://user-images.githubusercontent.com/61827955/193268215-be6edd56-692c-4f6b-844b-79ed39aed3c1.png)